bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 It is the backend of the application `cargo_crev_reviews`.
 The frontend is the GUI web app that runs in the browser and is connected only to this backend.
 It is provided also by the backend app.
 Together the backend and the frontend form a complete application that is cross-platform.
-They share some structs for communication that are defined in the `common_mod` module.
+They share some structs for communication that are defined in the `common_structs_mod` module.
 One automation task copies the content from backend to frontend projects to keep them in sync.
 The only URL the server operates is: <http://127.0.0.1:8182/cargo_crev_reviews>

 If I want to publish this on crates.io it must all be inside one binary executable file.